-Roy Smiles is a playwright and singer-songwriter from West London, also occasional actor.
+Roy Smiles is a playwright and singer-songwriter from West London now living in Ashford Kent is also an occasional actor.

 Author of twenty three produced plays he has had productions staged in the UK, US, Australia, New Zealand, Israel, South Africa, Czech Republic and Sweden.